-Name of person Dr Lam Lee G Lum Moy Foong Principal Commitments (voluntary/pro-base/community service role) 1.
-Hong Kong Cyberport Management Company 2.
-Pacific Basin Economic Council 3.
-United Nations Economic and Social Commission for Asia and the Pacific Sustainable Business Network Disclose the following matters concerning an appointment of director, chief executive officer, chief financial officer, general manager or other officer of equivalent rank.
+Name of person Chew Soo Lin Lien Kait Long Disclose the following matters concerning an appointment of director, chief executive officer, chief financial officer, general manager or other officer of equivalent rank.
 If the answer to any question is "yes", full details must be given. (a) Whether at any time during the last 10 years, an application or a petition under any bankruptcy law of any jurisdiction was filed against him or against a partnership of which he was a partner at the time when he was a partner or at any time within 2 years from the date he ceased to be a partner?
+No No (b) Whether at any time during the last 10 years, an application or a petition under any law of any jurisdiction was filed against an entity (not being a partnership) of which he was a director or an equivalent person or a key executive, at the time when he was a director or an equivalent person or a key executive of that entity or at any time within 2 years from the date he ceased to be a director or an equivalent person or a key executive of that entity, for the winding up or dissolution of that entity or, where that entity is the trustee of a business trust, that business trust, on the ground of insolvency?
+No No (c) Whether there is any unsatisfied judgment against him?
 No No

-Name of person Dr Lam Lee G Lum Moy Foong (b) Whether at any time during the last 10 years, an application or a petition under any law of any jurisdiction was filed against an entity (not being a partnership) of which he was a director or an equivalent person or a key executive, at the time when he was a director or an equivalent person or a key executive of that entity or at any time within 2 years from the date he ceased to be a director or an equivalent person or a key executive of that entity, for the winding up or dissolution of that entity is the trustee of a business trust, that business trust, on the Yes Ruifeng Petroleum Chemical Holdings Limited ("Ruifeng Petroleum") During the period between July 2014 and March 2015, Dr Lam served as an independent non-executive director of Ruifeng Petroleum, a company incorporated in the Cayman Islands, the shares of which were listed on the Stock Exchange of Hong Kong and delisted on 6 February 2017.
-Ruifeng Petroleum was previously engaged in the petrochemical business.
-A winding-up petition was served on Ruifeng Petroleum on 12 August 2015 due to failure to No that business trust, on the ground of insolvency?
-August 2015 due to failure to pay a judgement debt relating to an outstanding amount of promissory note issued by Ruifeng Petroleum in 2011 (3 years before Dr Lam's appointment as an independent director).
-On 16 November 2015, Ruifeng Petroleum was wound up by the High Court of Hong Kong.
-Joining the board of directors as an independent non- executive director during the restructuring period of Ruifeng Petroleum, Dr Lam had no management role in Ruifeng Petroleum and was not involved in the creation of the above promissory note, and since the delisting of Ruifeng Petroleum's shares from the Stock Exchange of Hong Kong, no claims have been made against him and he is not aware of any threatened or potential claims against him as a result of Ruifeng Petroleum's dissolution.